 OKWU believes that students will be most successful when they complete courses in a particular order and at specific times in their college career.
 As such, the following progression policies will be applied to all students.
-Progression courses cannot be dropped without Provost approval.
+Progression courses must begin from the first semester of enrollment and cannot be dropped without Provost approval.